- Federal Cuts to Health Care

 6 Level I Trauma Centers

-Colorado hospitals are often the economic anchor of their communities, creating more prosperous local economies, providing community leadership, and paying taxes resulting in a total indirect impact to Coloradans of nearly $40B throughout the state and $4.9B in rural communities.
+Colorado hospitals are often the economic anchor of their communities, creating more prosperous local economies, providing community leadership, and paying taxes to their communities.
 Interested in learning more about your local hospital?
 Click here to find it and read more.

 Colorado Hospital Perspective: Whether big or small, every hospital in Colorado works hard to meet the needs of our patients, our staff members, and our communities.
 Click below to learn more or visit the Hospitals: Here for You webpage.